Hochfrequenz/ahbicht/README.rst

    There has to be exactly one xyz per Vorgang (SG4+IDE) Then for ``n`` Vorgänge there are ``n`` scopes:

--  one scope for each Vorgang (pathes refer to an edifact seed):
+-  one scope for each Vorgang (path's refer to an edifact seed):

    -  ``$["Dokument"][0]["Nachricht"][0]["Vorgang"][0]``
    -  ``$["Dokument"][0]["Nachricht"][0]["Vorgang"][1]``